swiftwasm/WasmKit/README.md

 ## Acknowledgement

-This project is originally developed by [@akkyie](https://github.com/akkyie), and now maintained by the community.
+This project was originally developed by [@akkyie](https://github.com/akkyie), and is now maintained by the community.

+[^1]: On a 2020 Mac mini (M1, 16GB RAM) with Swift 5.10.
+Measured by `swift package resolve && swift package clean && time swift build --product PrintAdd`.